LukasKalbertodt/litrs/README.md

 [`syn`](https://github.com/dtolnay/syn) and [`literalext`](https://github.com/mystor/literalext).
 The latter is deprecated.
 And `syn` is oftentimes overkill for the task at hand, especially when developing function like proc-macros (e.g. `foo!(..)`).
-This crate is a lightweight alternative (it compiles very quickly).
+This crate is a lightweight alternative.
 Also, when it comes to literals, `litrs` offers a bit more flexibility and a few more features compared to `syn`.

 While this library is fairly young, it is extensively tested and I think the number of parsing bugs should already be very low.